-Hiking the Grotto Canyon Trail in Death Valley National Park
+Hiking the Grotto Canyon Trail in Death Valley National Park: Updated 2025

 Distance: 2.2 miles / 3.5 km

-Additionally, Grotto Canyon is now an advanced trail that requires some climbing because of rockfall caused by the floods.
-As a solo hiker, I didn't feel comfortable making the required moves while being alone in the canyon, especially since there was no chance of encountering another hiker on any given day due to the washed-out road.
+That said, I didn’t feel comfortable making the required moves as a solo hiker when I first encountered the rockfall—especially since I knew there was no chance of seeing another hiker on any given day due to the washed-out road.

-I will be back to complete the canyon in the future, but it’s a message for all to not put yourselves in a bad situation.
+I will be back to complete the canyon in the future, but I hope this serves as a reminder for everyone to make smart decisions!

 Grotto Canyon Trailhead Parking

-[Current as of March 2023] - As a result of the floods, parking for the Grotto Canyon Trail is located just outside of Grotto Canyon Road along the side of Highway 190.
+As a result of the August 2022 floods, parking for the Grotto Canyon Trail is located just outside of Grotto Canyon Road, alongside of Highway 190.

-This will change when the road is repaired.
+This information will change when the road is repaired.

 Google Maps Directions: Grotto Canyon Trailhead